 Christopher Richardson, Mathematics REU, Baldwin City; Jenny Barriga, Chemistry REU, and Adrian Gomez, SURPH, both from Dodge City.

-From Greater Kansas City: Louise Cordero-Lynch, Olivia Moore, Brittany Richardson, Sarah Lynch and Kaila Toombs, all SURPH and all from Kansas City, Kan.; Samuel Haugland, Adam Summers and Lynza Halberstadt, all Physics REU and all from Kansas City, Mo.; Joshua Ames, Priscilla De los Santos and Zuleica Gerardo, all SURPH and all from Olathe; and Amy Vu, Climate Change REU, Overland Park.
+From Greater Kansas City: Olivia Moore, Brittany Richardson and Kaila Toombs, all SURPH and all from Kansas City, Kan.; Samuel Haugland, Adam Summers and Lynza Halberstadt, all Physics REU and all from Kansas City, Mo.; Joshua Ames, Priscilla De los Santos and Zuleica Gerardo, all SURPH and all from Olathe; and Amy Vu, Climate Change REU, Overland Park.

 Shelli Nicole Partridge, SURPH, Leavenworth; Bethany Vosburgh, Sustainable Bioenergy REU, Macksville; Kendra Schuler, Ecological Genomics Undergraduate Research and Mentoring, and Sasha Kapil, SUROP, both from Manhattan; Dorothy Menefee, Climate Change REU, Spring Hill; Chris Dolezal, Climate Change REU, Valley Center; Natasha Peterson, SURPH, Wichita.

 From out of state: